- Dr. Brian Abelson

 Exercise to Increasing Dorsi Flexion: Dorsi-flexion of the ankle is essential for a normal gait pattern.
 A decrease in dorsi-flexion causes excessive pronation of the foot, the knee to move in (knee valgus), and internal rotation of the the leg (femur).

-Myofascial Release of the Shins: Great Exercise for all runners, or anyone with shin splits.
+Myofascial Release of the Shins: Great exercise for all runners, or anyone with shin splits.
 This video covers several ways to release myofascial restrictions in your shin muscles using foam rollers, and a tiger tail or rolling pin.

-The Tibialis Anterior Stretch: This specific stretch for the Tibialis Anterior combines dynamic (with movement) and static (no movement) stretching techniques, and can be used for both prevention and treatment of injuries such as shin splints and plantar fasciitis.
+The Tibialis Anterior Stretch: This specific stretch for the Tibialis Anterior combines dynamic (with movement) and static (no movement) stretching techniques, and can be used for both the prevention and treatment of injuries such as shin splints and plantar fasciitis.

 The Tibialis Anterior (TA) muscle allows you to lift (dorsiflex) your foot and toes so that you can clear the ground when walking and running.
 It also helps you to control the lowering of your foot and toes at the beginning of the stance phase of running or walking.